TomaszWoloszyn983/mood-design-gift-shop/README.md

 - As a site administrator, I should be able to create a superuser account so that I can get access to function only available for sellers.
 - As a site administrator, I should be able to add new items to the database, so that I can add new items for sale and save then in the database
-- As a site administrator, I should be able to Edit itemsfor sale and save changes to the database
+- As a site administrator, I should be able to Edit items for sale and save changes to the database.
-- As a site administrator, I should be able to Delete items from the database, so that They can not be available on sale any more.
+- As a site administrator, I should be able to Delete items from the database, so that they can not be available on sale any more.

 ## **3. Features.**